-What you really need to look into is the financial ratings of whichever life insurance company will be issuing the policy that Life Quotes tries to sell you.
-As it turns out, Life Quotes has some pretty strong companies in its network.
+Instead, you should focus on the financial ratings of the life insurance company that will issue the policy.
+Fortunately, Life Quotes has several strong companies in its network.

 Shopping for “GEICO life insurance” through Life Quotes.

-Once you’ve passed through GEICO’s referral to Life Quotes, the process becomes very similar to working with most large independent agents.
+Once you’ve been referred to Life Quotes by GEICO, the process of shopping for life insurance becomes similar to working with most large independent agents.

-Other insurers may take a week or two.
-If you get a positive coverage decision, you’ll see a firm offer of insurance with the final rates required.
+After you submit your application, you’ll need to wait for a coverage decision, which can take anywhere from a few minutes to a couple of weeks depending on the insurer and policy.
+If you receive a positive coverage decision, you’ll see a firm offer of insurance with the final rates required.
 If you decide to make the purchase, the policy is issued, and you’ll start making premium payments.

 What Types of Life Insurance Does GEICO / Life Quotes Sell?

-Life Quotes primarily focuses on marketing term life insurance.
-Although many of the carriers in Life Quotes’ network offer whole life and universal life policies, Life Quotes is focused around term.
+Life Quotes primarily focuses on marketing term life insurance, although many of the carriers in its network also offer whole life and universal life policies.
+However, Life Quotes is primarily focused on term policies.

 Policy limits marketed by Life Quotes start as low as $25,000 and go as high as $9 million.
-Of course, not every carrier offers coverage within the entire range, and not every applicant will be eligible for coverage over the entire range.
-As a general rule, younger, healthier insureds can obtain policies with higher coverage amounts and longer terms.
+However, not every carrier offers coverage within the entire range, and not every applicant will be eligible for coverage over the entire range.
+As a general rule, younger and healthier insureds can obtain policies with higher coverage amounts and longer terms.

 Life Quotes Conclusion.

-So, if you want more customized life insurance coverage, you might be better off working with a broker that specializes in more complex policies requiring more individualized attention up-front.
+Therefore, if you want more personalized life insurance coverage, you may be better off working with a broker that specializes in more complex policies that require more individualized attention upfront.

-While the site does have a few well-written articles with good information about ordinary term coverage, it doesn’t have much about whole life or universal life.
+If you are still unsure about what type of coverage you need, Life Quotes’ website may not be the most helpful resource.
+While it does have a few well-written articles with good information about ordinary term coverage, it doesn’t provide much information about whole life or universal life.